-Under its Terms of Reference, which can be found here, the Audit Committee reviews inter alia the Company’s audit planning, risk management systems and processes and effectiveness of internal controls, accounting policies and financial reporting, provides a forum through which the external auditors report, and reviews and monitors their independence and the provision of additional services.
+Under its Terms of Reference, which can be found here, the Audit Committee reviews inter alia the Company’s audit planning, its financial risk management systems and processes and effectiveness of internal controls, the appropriateness of accounting policies and financial reporting, provides a forum through which the external auditors report, and reviews and monitors their independence and the provision of additional services.
 It normally meets at least once a year with the external Auditors without executive directors present.

-Further information is set out in the Audit Committee report, which can be found on page 28 of the 2021 Annual Report and Accounts.
+Further information is set out in the Audit Committee report, which can be found on pages 40 and 41 of the 2022 Annual Report and Accounts.

 Risk & Sustainability Committee